Hirose Cherry Precision

 Over their lifetime, Hirose Cherry appear to have both imported German switches and manufactured their own switches.

 Hirose provided me with a number of old datasheets.
 These give fascinating insights into their product range, but only cover a portion of the products that we have discovered to date.
-It appears that no documents at their office that offer a detailed view of each series.
+It appears that there are no documents left at their office that offer a detailed view of each series, in particular all the variant type part numbers.
 Sadly I am not permitted to publish these datasheets here, even though there is nothing technical given in any of them that we do not already know from other Cherry literature, and despite repeated warnings from Hirose that they are no longer sold.
 Attempting to convince them otherwise was met with complete silence.

 Hirose MX and M8 switches are notable for sharing a keycap mount that is different to those of their Western counterparts.
 The following diagram shows the various 6 mm and 8 mm keystems; you can see that the Hirose switches share a common mount that is different from the 6 and 8 mm mounts used in the USA and Germany: